xtuml/training/doc-training/notes/5_xtuml_editor_developer.md

 ```
 Owner:
 6.5       Pull data to local repository and workspace
-6.5.1     Clone source from your account to your local machine using xtUML Editor
+6.5.1     Clone source from your account to your local machine using xtUML Editor.
+Emphasize
+that we clone to a directory (repository) location _outside_ the workspace.
-6.5.2     Import Projects
+6.5.2     Import Projects into workspace
 ```
 ```
 Owner:
 6.7       Build
 6.7.1     Build project
 6.7.2     Build automatically
 ```
 ```
 Owner:
 6.8       Running and Debugging
 6.8.1     Launch xtUML Editor launch config
 6.8.2     Run vs Debug
 6.8.3     Java Exception Breakpoints (Set NPE breakpoint)
 ```
 ```
 Owner:
 6.9       Exercise - Default Data Type
 6.9.1     Find where we set the default type for new attribute in OAL and Java.
 Attribute
 Class > Initialize(),  bp.core/Attribute_c.initialize()
 6.9.2     Change the default to "real"
 6.9.3     Show via breakpoint and stepping that the type successfully changed
 ```
 ```
 Owner:
 6.10      Select statements, OAL and Java
 6.10.1    Look at the traversal we want to do in the metamodel from attribute up to system
 6.10.2    Go to Attribute::Initialize() OAL line 39, see the select statement here
 6.10.3    Now look at how the selection is implemented in the java bp.core/Attribute_c.java:
 ```
 ```
 Owner:
 6.11      Export plug-in and put it into an Editor installation
 6.11.1    Look at the plug-ins in the xE installation.
 See if the plug-in we want to export
 is a directory or jar
 6.11.2    Use plugin.xml Export Wizard to export the plug-in
 6.11.3    Copy it in to the distribution
 ```

 Exercise possibilities: